Codeception/codeception.github.com/docs/modules/Unit.markdown

 #### haveFakeClass

-Adds a stub to internal registry.
+Adds a stub to the internal registry.
-Use this command if you need to convert this stub to mock.
+Use this command if you need to convert this stub to a mock.
-Without adding stub to registry you can't trace it's method invocations.
+Without adding the stub to registry you can't trace it's method invocations.

  * param $instance